 - Ask a representative at the Member Service Center to add a password to your account to be used when calling for account information.

-- Choose your own PIN or your ATM or Visa® Check Card.
+- Choose your own PIN on your ATM or Visa® Debit Card.

 - Avoid emailing confidential and financial information.

-- Instead of clicking on links in an email you receive, call the company or log on to their website directly.
+- Call the company or log on to their website directly.